dcloudio/hbuilderx-extension-docs/en/Tutorial/App/PhoneDebugging.md

 #### 4.1.4 Other questions

 If the above methods still does not work, there is another possibility that the phone has specific requirements for the adb version (some meizu phones have this problem), and you have to change the adb of HBuilderX.
-- There are multiple adb versions in installation directory of HBuilderX.
+- There are multiple adb versions in directory of HBuilderX.
 - Adb directory path of HBuilder: tools/adbs (Mac: HBuilder.app/Contents/tools/adbs)
 - Adb directory path of HBuilderX: plugins/launcher/tools/adbs (Mac: `/Applications/HBuilderX-Alpha.app/Contents/HBuilderX/plugins/launcher/tools/adbs`)
 Please backup adb.exe of default version before replace it.
 Then copy adb.exe of version 1.0.31 to replace exe file in the main directory.